travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 The "Debug build" or "Debug job" button is available on the upper right corner of the build and job pages for private repositories.
-For open source repositories, this button is not available.
+For open source repositories, this button is not available and you will need to use an API call instead.

 ![Screenshot of debug build/job buttons](/images/debug_buttons.png)